Loway/OpenQueueMetricsAddOns/ansible-fusionpbx/README.md

 	        url:   "https://my.queuemetrics-live.com/client1/"
 	        login: "webqloader"
 	        pass:  "upload"
+            actions: True
+            disabled: False
 	      client2:
 	        url:   "https://us.queuemetrics-live.com/client2/"
 	        login: "webqloader"
 	        pass:  "upload"
+            actions: False
+            disabled: False

+For each client, apart from the usual credentials, we have the values:

+- `actions` is whether your QM-ive instance should control agent presence through the Agent's page.
+- `disabled` is used so that you can keep the instance within our counfiguration file without deleting it; still, a disabled instance will NOT upload data and won't be autoconfigured.

-To run, just run:
+To run the script, just run:

 		ansible-playbook -i ansible-hosts \
 		       --private-key ~/zebraman_key -u zebraman --become-user root \
 		       fsw.yml

-This logs in into each box as user "zebraman", becomes root, and then runs the script.
+This logs in into each box as user "zebraman", becomes root, and then performs all needed changes.
+As the script is idempotent, it will only perform changes when needed - usually when you make changes to the configuration.

 Authors
 -------